WebAssembly/wasi-i2c/README.md

 ### Portability Criteria

-WASI-I2C must have at least two complete independent implementations.
-One implementation must be implemented on a microcontroller.
+WASI-I2C must have at least an independent implementation for the following platforms: Linux, ARM and RISC-V. Furthermore, an implementation also needs to be provided for a microcontroller.
+Here, a Cortex-M4 is targeted as the lowerbound.

 ### Introduction